 While the traditional theories explaining acupuncture are sometimes expressed in terms of balancing energy in meridians, there is a more medically competent explanation emerging from the research.
 This involves stimulating the body’s repair mechanisms in the nervous system, immune system, and hormonal and cellular systems.

-Acupuncture treatment should first follow an accurate diagnosis, and appraisal of all treatment options.
-In many cases acupuncture is best used in conjunction with conventional medicine, and in some conditions it can be used as a sole treatment.
-It helps minimize the requirements for medications (which may have undesirable side effects).
-Acupuncture is extremely safe when practiced correctly and is well accepted by the majority of animals.
+Acupuncture treatment should first follow an accurate diagnosis and appraisal of all treatment options.
+In many cases, acupuncture is best used in conjunction with conventional medicine, and in some conditions, it can be used as a sole treatment.
+It helps minimise the requirements for medications (which may have undesirable side effects).
+Acupuncture is extremely safe when practised correctly and is well accepted by the majority of animals.

-Treatments take about 30 minutes and the number and interval of follow-up treatments varies with the condition; once a week for 2-4 weeks and then wider intervals is common.
+Treatments take about 30 minutes and the number and interval of follow-up treatments varies with the condition; once a week for 2-4 weeks and then wider intervals are common.
 Most animals accept acupuncture well.
-Treatment costs are covered by most vet fees insurance policies
+Treatment costs are covered by most vet fees insurance policies.

 What conditions may respond to acupuncture?